camunda-community-hub/zeebe-docker-compose/README.md

 The `operate-simple-monitor` folder contains a docker-compose file that will start Operate _and_ Simple Monitor.
 Simple Monitor will be running on [http://localhost:8082](http://localhost:8082).

+## Error messages during Simple Monitor startup

+During the startup of Simple Monitor, you may see error messages in the logs.
+This is caused by a race condition where the Simple Moniter starts before the exporter has created the database tables that it needs to run.
+You can ignore these error messages and the container will automatically restart until the needed database tables are created.

 ## Issues Running on Windows

 Windows can have issues mounting files into Linux containers, especially if you run these configurations from a location outside your home directory.